minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-ordered according to congressional sessions which each representative partook in, data from the Biographical Directory of the United States Congress (https://bioguide.congress.gov) was used to match the data on current and historical legilsators with a list of the representatives participating in each seperate congress.
+ordered according to congressional sessions which each representative partook in, data from the Biographical Directory of the United States Congress (https://bioguide.congress.gov) was used to match the data on current and historical legislators with a list of the representatives participating in each separate congress.

 == Roll-call data <roll-call>

-As Stratmann stipulated in his paper, to be able to analyze changes in voting behavior, the cross-sectionality of panel data needs to be exploited, and the votes need to be categorised clearly into winners and losers @stratmann-2002.
+As Stratmann stipulated in his paper, to be able to analyze changes in voting behavior, the cross-sectionality of panel data needs to be exploited, and the votes need to be categorized clearly into winners and losers @stratmann-2002.
 This also means, that one needs to be able to deduce from the votes which candidates voted pro- one special interest group, and anti- the other one.